-Over the past 20 years, much of Herman’s teaching and social practice in art education, in and outside of public schools, has been associated with his work as co-founder of Preservation LINK, Inc., an arts education non-profit dedicated to creating visual literacy curricula and professional development opportunities that encourage art as imaginative inquiry and self-actualization.
-He is also the founding creative director of The Learning Line, a collaborative research initiative focused on transdisciplinary concepts of learning as embodied perception.
+Over the past two decades, Herman’s teaching and social practice in art education—within and beyond public school contexts—has been closely connected to their work as co-founder of Preservation LINK, Inc., an arts education nonprofit dedicated to developing visual literacy curricula and professional development initiatives that position art as imaginative inquiry and self-actualization.

 Selected Work